vapor/docs/3.0/docs/getting-started/content.md

 ### Other Request Types

-Since the request in the previous example declared JSON as it's content type, Vapor knows to use a JSON decoder automatically.
+Since the request in the previous example declared JSON as its content type, Vapor knows to use a JSON decoder automatically.
 This same method would work just as well for the following request.